 Your guide to mandatory client money protection for letting agents

-It has been mandatory for letting agents in England who hold client money to belong to a client money protection scheme since 1st April 2019, to make sure that the funds of their tenants and landlords are protected, and to stay compliant.
+Since 1 April 2019, it has been mandatory for letting agents in England who hold client money to belong to a client money protection scheme.
+This is to make sure that the funds of their tenants and landlords are protected and to help letting agents stay compliant.

 What is a client money protection scheme?

-Client money protection schemes are a form of insurance designed to protect client money held by property professionals, such as letting agents, to ensure that their landlords and tenants are compensated in the event that an agency is unable to repay their money.
+Client money protection schemes are a form of insurance designed to protect client money held by property professionals, such as letting agents.

 What is client money?